sunshaobei/OverScrollView/README.md

 ![preview three](https://raw.githubusercontent.com/ApksHolder/OverscrollView/master/preview3.gif)

 **Usages:**
-Just according to the usages of ScrollView.
+Just according to the usages of NestedScrollView.

 ## HorizontalOverScrollView
 To satisfy the need of over-scroll in the horizontal direction of general widgets.